suijingfeng/vkOpenArena/README.md

 $ make
 ```

-You may want to change a few things in Makefile.local.
-Other than installing
-the build dependencies, you shouldn't need to do anything else.
-By default it
-builds a modular renderer so you need the binary + *.so or *.dll files in the
-same directory to run it.
+By default it builds a modular renderer so you need the binary + *.so or *.dll files in the same directory to run it.